la2050/archive/_projects/2015/dome4ahome-a-revolutionary-idea-for-low-income-housing.md

     design will be done gratis and it is intended that a lot of the work be done on a volunteer basis.
 It is intended that every available dollar be put into constructing actual homes.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    We believe we can build at least two homes for $100 K and perhaps more depending on the level of donations.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Each Dome:  Dome Shell and slab $18,200, mechanical/electrical/plumbing $4,050, interior finish  $4,225,  windows $350, appliances  $1,250.\r\nLand improvement  sewer/power/water hookup, walkway etc etc.$10,000\r\nTotal for each dome $38,075  x 2  =  $76,150 \r\nIf materials/labor are donated we would like to build three Domes."
   How do you plan to scale the success of your proposal?: >-
     We would partner with the city of Los Angeles to roll out a larger Monolithic Dome building program.
 We would also look to corporate